Best things to do in Scotland in January 2026

 Celtic Connections

-Now in its 32nd year, the Celtic Connections festival has established its reputation as Europe’s finest folk, roots and world music festival.
-Twenty five venues across Glasgow will host a diverse line up of over 300 traditional and contemporary performances from musicians from all corners of the world.
+The long-established Celtic Connections festival has established its reputation as Europe’s finest folk, roots and world music festival.
+Thirty venues across Glasgow will host a diverse line up of over 300 traditional and contemporary performances from musicians from all corners of the world.
 Check the festival website for the full Celtic Connections programme.

 Up Helly Aa, Lerwick, Shetland